eslint/rfcs/designs/2025-define-plugin/README.md

 Doing so could allow for more rapid changes as community plugins adopt it.
 This RFC prefers making the function first-party for visibility and to encourage confidence in plugin author adoption.

+### Lazy-Loading Rules

+This RFC previously suggested providing features and lint rules around lazy-loading rules.
+Doing so would allow plugins to reduce their startup times.
+However, lazy-loading requires a non-trivial increase in design complexity.
+This RFC now treats lazy-loading as out of scope.

+See [5d2557 > 2025-define-plugin/README.md#L705](https://github.com/eslint/rfcs/blob/5d2557787574e85c0e9413ba8cfa75f9215673b8/designs/2025-define-plugin/README.md?plain=1#L705) for the latest version of the RFC that proposed lazy-loading rules.

 ## Open Questions

 ### Config Arrays